 Reports that congenital syphilis is on the rise could be considered as a systemic public health failure.
 Today, when the US has come close to eliminating HIV transmission from mother to children, we witness the news that in the modern age the number of babies born with this disease has hit a 20-year high.

 Problem is preventable

 Even though CDC report showed STDs are still a major problem in the US and cases like syphilis affect more babies than decades earlier, there’s still light at the end of the tunnel.
 You see, the problem is preventable.
 Women of reproductive age can have a safe pregnancy and give birth to a healthy baby.
 The crucial thing is to get tested.
 A major problem nowadays is that many women don’t get tested.
-When it is spotted early syphilis in pregnant women can be treated without risking baby’s health.
+When it is spotted early syphilis in pregnant women can be treated without risking the baby’s health.
 Also, some women contract this disease during pregnancy.
-Pregnant women with it have 80% risk of transmitting the infection to their baby.
+Pregnant women with it have an 80% risk of transmitting the infection to their baby.
 It’s important to take testing seriously, use protection during intercourse, and avoid having multiple sexual partners to prevent this disease.

-CDC report found that the number of babies born with syphilis has hit a 20-year record high.
+A CDC report found that the number of babies born with syphilis has hit a 20-year record high.
 The problem is widespread across the country, but it’s preventable.
 Make wise choices, have safe sex, and get tested.